hsteinshiromoto/hsteinshiromoto.github.io/_posts/2023-09-26-blog-post_generative_ai_for_risk_management.md

 {% capture notice-2 %}

-This post is part of the Leveraging Generative AI for Effective Risk Management series.
+This post is part of a series.
 The link for the part I can be found [here](https://humberto.stein-shiromoto.net/posts/2023/09/01/introduction_to_business_risk).

 {% endcapture %}